Electric-magnetic duality of lattice systems with topological order: The toric code and self-duality

-Let us begin by reviewing the well-known self-duality in the toric code~\cite{Kitaev}, the quantum double model based on the $\mathbb{Z}_2$ group.
-This is a model of qubits along the bonds of a $2D$ lattice $\Lambda$ (the dimension of the local Hilbert spaces being the size of the group), with a Hamiltonian of the form
+Let us begin by reviewing the well-known self-duality in the toric code~\cite{Kitaev}, the quantum double model based on the group $\mathbb{Z}_2$.
+This is a model of qubits along the edges of a $2D$ lattice $\Lambda$, with a Hamiltonian of the form

 where $v$ runs over vertices and $p$ runs over plaquettes of $\Lambda$.
 Mutually commuting vertex and plaquette operators are projectors involving Pauli matrices: